code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 In case you don't know what XML is, XML is a markup language.
 This means that it uses a set of tags or rules that provide information about its data.
 This structure helps to automate processing, editing, formatting, display, printing.

 XML documents stores data in plain text format.
 This provides a software- and hardware-independent way of storing, transporting, and sharing data.
+XML format is an open format, meant to be software agnostic -  open in something like notepad and shows data as it is meant to be represented.
 This allows for exchange between incompatible systems and easier conversion of data.

 Basic syntax rules
 * An XML document is structured using nodes, which include element nodes, attribute nodes and text nodes
-* XML elements must have an opening and closing tag, e.g. `<catfood> ` opening tag and ` </catfood>` closing tag
+* XML element nodes must have an opening and closing tag, e.g. `<catfood> ` opening tag and ` </catfood>` closing tag
 * XML tags are case sensitive, e.g. ` <catfood>` does not equal ` <catFood> `
 * XML elements must be properly nested: